-Katie M. Witter
+Katie M. Witter, MBA

-Principal & Wealth Advisor
+Principal and Wealth Advisor

-A native of Orlando, and fourth generation Floridian, Katie Miller Witter is a Principal and Wealth Advisor of Financial Harvest Wealth Advisors in Winter Park, Florida.
+A native of Orlando and fourth-generation Floridian, Katie Miller Witter is a Principal and Wealth Advisor of Financial Harvest Wealth Advisors in Winter Park, Florida.
 Katie is a Certified Succession Planner™.

-Katie began her career in the investment and financial services industry in 2002 as Partner and Vice President of a boutique wealth advisory firm.
+Katie began her career in the investment and financial services industry in 2002 as a Partner and Vice President of a boutique wealth advisory firm.
 Katie then joined forces with David after nearly eight years to better align her holistic planning philosophy and approach to how she helps clients.

 “There’s an old cliché that you’re not supposed to mix business and pleasure, but David and I strongly disagree.”